 Kayak along Grand Island’s lofty sandstone cliffs.Back to Top of List

 If you haven’t kayaked around Grand Island, you haven’t kayaked.
 Take in memorable views of towering 300-foot escarpments, as well as stunning inlets and beaches, while kayaking the crystal-clear waters between Williams Landing and the East Channel Lighthouse.
 Rent your kayak at the gift shop, hop on the ferry, and upon arrival, you’ll be issued your watercraft.
-Full-day rental prices are $50 for a single kayak and $75 for a tandem.
+Full-day rental prices are available for single and tandem kayaks.
 Be prepared for jaw-dropping views and occasionally feisty Lake Superior winds and waves.

 Mountain bike Grand Island’s 21-mile perimeter trail.Back to Top of List